Sim0Batt/NoteTom/README.md

-React Native application for manteining your things to do in working progress
+React Native application for manteining your things to do in working progress.
+Authentication with clerk and db storage with firebase.